tangshuang/etx/README.md

 ## Trigger Result

-The result of `.trigger` is the return value of last callback.
+The result of `.emit` is the return value of last callback.
 However, you can get the result of each callback during the pipeline by `e.pass_args`.

 ```